hyperledger-archives/fabric/tools/busywork/counters/README.md

 	status a b c  # Assume lengths 1, 2, 3 and counts 10, 20, 30
 	--> "1 1 10 10 2 2 20 20 3 3 30 30"

 It is an error to name an array that has not been created.

+The `<expectedLength>` is obtained from the database.
 This query *does not* signal an error if the expected and actual values do not match.
-As mentioned above with the `parms -checkCounters` option, if state transfer has taken place on a peer then the expected count (which records the number of transactions actually executed by the peer) will not match the actual count obtained from the state.
-There is no reason for the expected and actual array lengths not to match, however.

-### `ping`

-This query always succeeds by returning the chaincode ID.
+The `<expectedCount>` and `<actualCount>` will currently always be equal, and correspond to the value held in the first element of the array.
+The implementation of state transfer does not allow the chaincode to independently track the expected counter value, so correctness checking of the count will need to be performed by the environment.

 ### `parms ?... <parm> ...?`